pimusicbox/mopidy-musicbox-webclient/README.rst

 - Added 'Folder' FontAwesome icon on the Browse pane for browsing the filesystem.
 - New icons for 'PLAY' and 'PLAY_ALL' actions.
 In general, icons with an empty background will perform an action only on the selected track, while icons with a filled background will apply the action to all tracks in the list.
+- Standardize popup dialog layout convention: Sentence fragments have no punctuation, buttons that confirm a destructive action go on the left.

 **Fixes**